Pegzcell/DSA-Miniproject-team27-1/README.md

 ## Introduction:
 This is a project to create multiple random question papers from large question banks by parsing specification files in *Latex* like format (Refer sample inputs for question banks/papers below).

-The code incorporates data structures like trees, queues, stacks etc and employs various computional algorithms to genrate random question papers meeting the parsed specifications. <br> <br>
+The code incorporates data structures like trees, queues, stacks etc and employs various computational algorithms to generate random question papers meeting the parsed specifications. <br> <br>

 ## About the program:
 This is a menu-driven program.
 Select the option number for performing that function:-